igneous-labs/sanctum-token-ratio/u64-ratio/README.md

 The ranges are inclusive, so any number in the returned range should result in the same value if you feed it into `.apply()` again.

-However, the range might not be complete due to integer rounding.
-There may exist decimal numbers not in the range that will also result in the same `.apply()` result.
+While the range is complete for the domain of `u64`s, there may exist decimal numbers not in the range that will also result in the same `.apply()` result.

 ```rust
 use sanctum_u64_ratio::{Ratio, Ceil, Floor};